israel-dryer/ttkbootstrap/docs/widgets/sizegrip.rst

 Configuration
 =============
 Use the following classes, states, and options when configuring or modifying a new ttk sizegrip style.
 TTK Bootstrap uses an image layout for this widget, so styling options will not be available for TTK Bootstrap themes.
+See the `python style documentation`_ for more information on creating a style.

-However, you can :ref:`create your own theme <tutorial:create a new theme>` using TTK Creator if you want to change the default color scheme.
+:ref:`tutorial:create a new theme` using TTK Creator if you want to change the default color scheme.

 Class names
 -----------